 - 25 ml radish seed oil

-- 5 drops black pepper and turmeric EOs
+- 5 drops black pepper and turmeric essential oil

-- 7 drops each of curry leaves and geranium EO
+- 7 drops each of curry leaves and geranium essential oil

 Mix the oils together and store in a dark colored glass container.
 Use just a few drops on the affected areas of the skin.
 Massage lightly for a few minutes and let the blend work on your skin as you sleep.